 (58% of retail CFD accounts lose money)

 What is a swap-free account?

-As a forex trader or other type of trader, you may indeed be wondering what swap-free trading actually is.
-This type of trading is used by those following Shariah law as the law forbids Riba, on the basis of usury, and due to this, the paying of interest is forbidden.
+This type of trading is used by those following Shariah law as the law forbids the paying of interest.

 In forex trading, the “swap fee” is typically charged to you as a trader and acts as a form of tax you should pay, although occasionally depending on the asset, it can be earned by you.
 Either way, this kind of fee, which depends on the forex currency pair you may be holding, is not permitted in Islamic law.